Governance

 Alastair Bisset – Chair

 A seasoned engineering leader currently serving as head of decommissioning at the North Sea Transition Authority (NSTA).
-A Chartered Engineer and Fellow of the IMarEST, Alastair brings over 15 years of experience across technical, project, and leadership roles, consistently delivering impactful business results.
+A Chartered Engineer and Fellow of the IMarEST, Alastair brings over 18 years of experience across technical, project, and leadership roles, consistently delivering impactful business results.
 He has a strong foundation in technical engineering and project management, with a proven ability to lead multi-disciplinary teams across operational and strategic initiatives.
-His expertise spans cost, and supply-chain management, risk analysis, and the development of business strategies aligned with energy transition goals.
-Alastair is deeply passionate about people development, emerging technologies, and the value of data in driving innovation.
-He actively supports professional growth through university mentoring and his role as a PRI assessor for IMarEST and has been engaged in community outreach since 2009.
+His expertise spans offshore operations, supply-chain management, risk analysis, and the development of business strategies aligned with energy transition goals.

 Dr. Caroline Hood – Vice Chair

 Currently working as transport executive (travel planning & delivery) with Nestrans, Caroline is a sociologist and academic with a rich and diverse professional background spanning law, research, and higher education.
 She holds a PhD in Sociology from Robert Gordon University (RGU), where her research explored the challenges faced by Scottish local authorities in implementing cycling-specific policies.
 Her academic interests extend to mobilities research, transportation and the environment, and social stigma affecting vulnerable groups.
-Before her academic career, Caroline trained and worked as a corporate solicitor in Aberdeen, gaining experience in complex transactional work and client communication.
-Caroline also holds an MSc in Information and Library Studies, a Diploma in Professional Legal Practice, and a Bachelor of Laws, all from institutions in Aberdeen.

 Lachlan Bursle – Treasurer